$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Geometric structures and Benoist manifolds

+An {\em elementary manifold of Benoist type III} refers to a compact real projective manifold that is covered by a finite cover of $H^n \setminus S^p \setminus S^q$ such that the deck transformation group is generated by projective transformations acting on $S^p$, $S^q$, and $H^n$.
+Here, $(p, q)$ are said to be the characteristic of this elementary manifold of Benoist type III.
+(For $p \leq n-3$, we do not need to consider finite covers.)

+The real projective manifolds projectively diffeomorphic to a finite cover of $H^{n, o} \setminus S^p \setminus S^q$ are called {\em elementary pre-Benoist manifolds of type III}. \end{defn}

+Notice that elementary pre-Benoist manifolds of type I and III have connected boundary, while elementary pre-Benoist manifold of type II has two boundary components.
+Each of these of type I and II has a boundary component that is a pure Hopf manifold of dimension $n-1$.
+The type III one has a generalized Hopf manifold of dimension $n-1$ of type $(p-1, q)$ as the boundary.

+For a regular positive diagonalizable projective automorphism $g$, Example 4.8 of \cite{BenTor} give $A_g$ with $d_+=1$ and $B_g$ with $d_-=1$ as elementary Benoist manifolds of type I. Other types termed $A_g$ or $B_g$ are all elementary Benoist manifods of type II or III.

-Examples can be constructed by taking a quotient of $Q \setminus S \setminus {q}$ by $\langle g \rangle$, where $g$ is a projective transformation acting on $S$ and $S'$, and $q$ is associated with the eigenvalue of largest or smallest norm with multiplicity $1$.
-(These correspond to $A_g$ and $B_g$ of Example 4.8 of \cite{BenTor} when $d_+=1$ or $d_-=1$. )
+An example of an elementary Benoist manifold of type I can be constructed by taking a quotient of $Q \setminus S \setminus \{q\}$ by $\langle g \rangle$, where $g$ is a projective transformation acting on $S$ and $S'$, and $q$ is associated with the eigenvalue of largest or smallest norm with multiplicity $1$.

-Let $H^n$ be a closed n-hemisphere with its boundary containing a great sphere $S^{n-2}$ of dimension $n-2$.
-Additionally, its interior intersects a great circle $S^1$ that is disjoint from $S^{n-2}$.
-An {\em elementary manifold of Benoist type II} refers to a compact $\rpn$-manifold that is covered by $H^{n, o} \setminus S^{n-2} \setminus S^1$ such that the deck transformation group is generated by projective transformations acting on $S^{n-2}$, $S^1$, and $H^n$.
-Notably, when $n > 3$, it is unnecessary to consider nontrivial coverings.
-(Again these correspond to $A_g$ and $B_g$ for some choices of $d_+$ and $d_-$ in the paper \cite{BenTor}.)

-An example can be constructed by taking a quotient of $H^{n, o} \setminus S^{n-2} \setminus S^1$ by $\langle g \rangle$, where $g$ is a projective transformation acting on $H^{n, o}$, $S^{n-2}$, and $S^1$.
+An example of an elementary Benoist manifold of type II can be constructed by taking a quotient of $H^{n, o} \setminus S^{n-2} \setminus S^1$ by $\langle g \rangle$, where $g$ is a projective transformation acting on $H^{n, o}$, $S^{n-2}$, and $S^1$.
 Here, $S^1$ and $S^{n-2}$ correspond to the direct sum components of Jordan decompositions, and the norms of the associated eigenvalues of one component are strictly larger than those of the other components.